Essay guidelines

 Reminder

 The point of view must be a blend of personal ideas and knowledge from the outside world.
-Your ideas can only be fully validated after that.Step 3: Create a thesis statement
+Your ideas can only be fully validated after that.Step 3: Thesis statement and outline

 Once you’ve gathered all of the necessary data, the next and most critical step is to write a thesis statement.